EricGzq/GocNet-pytorch/README.md

 # GocNet-pytorch
-The code will be published after the paper is accepted.
+The code will be released after the paper has been accepted.